lukashajdu/astromech-data-processor/README.md

 Astromech Data Processor (ADP)
 ===

+## Installation

+1. Clone the APD repository
+    ```
+    $ git clone git@github.com:lukashajdu/astromech-data-processor.git
+    $ cd astromech-data-processor
+    ```
+1. Install the project
+    ```
+    ./bin/astromech.sh build
+    ```
+    The command will create a Docker image with all necessary dependencies.

-The ADP contains contains shell script to automate some tasks and simplify usage.
+The ADP contains shell script to automate some tasks and simplify usage.
 Run the following script to get list of commands:

 ```